Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

 Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{fopepofkopqwkfpoqwefkqwefqwefqe}. becomes obvious if we expand the square \eqref{qerffqwefwfwefewqfwf} as follows

-The right horizontal maps in the square are induced by the natural transformation $(-)\to \underline{\const_{*}}$, and the upper-left square commutes by the naturality statement in Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{qfeiohqoifweqewfqf}.
+The left horizontal maps in the square are induced by the natural transformation $(-)\to \underline{\const_{*}}$ (see \eqref{vevopjrepovervfvdfv} for $\Ass^{h}_{\bC}$), and the upper-left square commutes by the naturality statement in Assertion \ref{weqfiuhqiuwhefiqwefewewfqfwefqwef}.\ref{qfeiohqoifweqewfqf}.
 The upper right triangle commutes by the definition of $\Ass_{*}^{\Theta}$, and finally the lower triangle commutes by the naturality of $\Ass^{\Theta}$. \end{proof}